BatGap Logo

 Rick: Yes.

 And then certain laws of nature have woken up.
-There’s a cognitory process there, where the law of nature has woken up.
+There’s a cognitive process there, where the law of nature has woken up.
 And then it’s blended with other existing awake laws and created this new synergy.
 And that now is part of the process of me living this life.

-Where, I mean, I walk around and I’m doing things and I’m still living a householder’s life and all that kind of thing.
+Where, I mean, I walk around and I’m doing things, and I’m still living a householder’s life and all that kind of thing.
 But behind that is a whole other process taking place.
 That’s completely unrelated to this apparent form and activity.
 But there’s this process of processing creation going on all the time now, in the background.

 Rick: So, earlier you were talking about the five koshas and it’s like subtle bodies.